Betty Harte: Acting career

 Harte appeared on stage with various stock entertainment companies in the eastern United States.
 While working as a secretary for a newspaper in Los Angeles, California, she was assigned to interview Selig Polyscope Company director Francis Boggs, who liked her appearance and demeanor and quickly signed her to an acting contract.
 She became the first leading lady of the Selig Polyscope Company's Los Angeles division and appeared in period dramas, swashbucklers, and Westerns.

-She starred opposite with the company's flamboyant leading man, Hobart Bosworth, in the films: Dr. Jekyll and Mr. Hyde (1908), The Sultan's Power (1909), The Roman (1910) and Across the Plain's (1910).
+She starred opposite the company's flamboyant leading man, Hobart Bosworth, in the films: Dr. Jekyll and Mr. Hyde (1908), In the Sultan's Power (1909), The Roman (1910) and Across the Plain's (1910).
 She later excelled at playing Western heroines and co-starred with Thomas Santschi in Pride of the Range (1910) and Through Fire and Smoke (1911).
 She also co-starred with the famous Western actor and fellow Pennsylvanian Tom Mix in Pride of the Range (1910) and A Romance of the Rio Grande (1911).

-Harte was known for doing her own stunts and while filming an underwater scene in Bermuda for Victory Pictures in the film The Mystery of the Poison Pool (1914) she was bitten by an angel fish and narrowly escaped a serious injury.
+Harte was known for doing her own stunts.
+While filming an underwater scene in Bermuda for Victory Pictures in the film The Mystery of the Poison Pool (1914) she was bitten by an angel fish and narrowly escaped a serious injury.
+She also appeared in The Viking, filmed by Victory Pictures in Bermuda back-to-back with The Mystery of the Poison Pool.

 Two notable films she appeared in were In the Sultan's Power (1909) and The Coming of Columbus (1912).
-She co-starred with Hobart Bosworth in the short film In the Sultan's Power, which was the first film that was shot entirely on location in California.
-She co-starred with Marshall Stedman in the feature film The Coming of Columbus, which was a three-reel melodrama that was completely hand-tinted in Paris, France, and was an early all-color feature film.
+The short film In the Sultan's Power was the first film shot entirely on location in California.
+She co-starred with Marshall Stedman in the feature film The Coming of Columbus, a three-reel melodrama that was completely hand-tinted in Paris, France, and was an early all-color feature film.